FTC: Affiliate Disclosure: All links pay commission

 Let’s face it there are quite a few ‘serious’ cyclists who don’t even wear helmets, yet I’m betting that everyone that uses a smartphone bike app to record their ride wears a helmet and are generally a safety-conscious lot.
 So let’s increase that safety with rear-facing radar alerts and smartly flashing lights to warn vehicles of your presence.

 This partly explains the keenness of Ride With GPS (RwGPS) to get in on the act to support the RTL515 as from NOW.
-They have a great chance to sway over even more STRAVA app users who previously recorded their rides with STRAVA but who have gotten increasingly annoyed as STRAVA remove external sensor support.
+They have a great chance to sway over even more STRAVA app users who previously recorded their rides with STRAVA but who have gotten increasingly annoyed as STRAVA removes external sensor support.
 Jeez…RwGPS even supports power meters!

 Fun Fact: RwGPS have never had VC funding. #Kudos